 In the summer of 2020, a few months into COVID-19 restrictions, DAI and ECDPM jointly organised a series of webinars that brought together public and private practitioners to reflect on the immediate reaction of the development community and support the global response of the European Union to COVID-19.
 At the time, every country in the world was implementing or preparing for restrictive measures to refrain the spread of the disease.
 One year later, the world is still struggling to fight the pandemic, and only starting to experience the multiple consequences of the shock.

-From 19th May 2021 until 27th October 2021, our new webinar series will continue to explore the impact and opportunities of COVID-19 on global development, with a focus on sustainable growth and in particular on how the pandemic led to a revisit of the European agenda and adapted practices for international partnerships and public-private collaboration.
+From 19th May 2021 until 16th December 2021, our new webinar series continues to explore the impact and opportunities of COVID-19 on global development, with a focus on sustainable growth and in particular on how the pandemic led to a revisit of the European agenda and adapted practices for international partnerships and public-private collaboration.

 Calendar and topics of our webinars: